 So to sum up, he's one of (if not THE) nicest guests I've ever met at these shows, and I'd like to thank him for one of my earliest and greatest Con memories ever."
 Jeffrey Scott Keeler

 Oh GC, how I loved thee!
 (As my old school notebooks with hearts and arrows betrayed!)
 Gerard was my biggest celeb crush all throughout elementary and Junior High school, and none of the other girls could understand it.
 He was 'too old' for them.
 As far as I knew, my peers didn't watch Superboy.

 I rarely found mention of Gerard in any of the teen magazines I used to read either.
 But as an introvert I liked to keep my fan-girl tendencies private anyway.
 I initially found Gerard to be a soft-spoken and sensitive actor.
 His portrayal of Superboy was the most compassionate I'd ever seen from any of the men who donned the tights.
-But it wasn't without a nerve of steel.
+But he had a nerve of steel.
 His Clark Kent was hilarious early on in season 2, he gave the Christopher Reeve version his own spin.
-He managed not to cross the line into complete nerdiness, but i was glad they toned it down in the latter season.
+However, I was glad he toned it down in the latter seasons.
 I loved Clark's suspenders!
 No one looked quite like Gerard in them.
-He rocked them.
 His truly mild-mannered Clark Kent was like the forerunner of the "cool nerds" that are heroically taking the lead on television today.

 Seeing Superboy walk into the room...or...smash his way through made me cheer, but it also had a quixotic, calming effect too.
 My big hero had saved the day again!
 All's right with the world...or at least in Capitol City, Florida.
 Lana Lang said it best in the episode Obituary for a Superhero.
 It was amazing how Superboy could be that strong and powerful yet be so gentle.
 And that's exactly what I thought watching Gerard's performance.